Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 * Intel Platform Trust Technology (PPT) (Disabled)
 * VT-d (Disabled)
-	* VT-d (can be enabled if you set DisableIoMapper to YES)
+	* I don't need virtualisation, VT-d (can be enabled if you set DisableIoMapper to YES)

 ### System Info